Don’t utilize S-400s even if you buy them from Russia, US tells Turkey

-According to a report published by Turkey’s English-language Hurriyet Daily News newspaper on Thursday and citing diplomatic sources who demanded anonymity, American authorities enumerated three reasons for their opposition to the procurement during closed talks between Turkish Foreign Minister Mevlut Cavusoglu and US Secretary of State Mike Pompeo in Washington on June 4, presstv.ir reported.
+According to a report published by Turkey’s English-language Hurriyet Daily News newspaper on Thursday and citing diplomatic sources who demanded anonymity, American authorities enumerated three reasons for their opposition to the procurement during closed talks between Turkish Foreign Minister Mevlut Cavusoglu and US Secretary of State Mike Pompeo in Washington on June 4.

 Firstly, the US-led North Atlantic Treaty Organization (NATO) has long been seeking to “isolate and deter” Russia, but Turkey’s plans to purchase S-400 missile systems ran contrary to such ambitions.

 It is also against the Countering America’s Adversaries Through Sanctions Act (CAATSA), which US President Donald Trump signed into law on August 2, 2017.
-The law, among other things, imposes sanctions on countries and companies who engage in contracts to purchase weaponry from Russia, the Islamic Republic of Iran and North Korea.
+The law, among other things, imposes sanctions on countries and companies who engage in contracts to purchase weaponry from Russia, the Islamic Republic of Iran and North Korea, Presstv reported.

 Secondly, there are concerns that the deployment of S-400 systems would endanger the flights of NATO military aircraft, particularly F-35 single-engine stealth fighter jets that Turkey wants to get from the United States.